bentaysum/1D_model_rebuild/README.md

 you github, for showing me how inept I truly am at the should-be-easy process of version control.
 I'm earnestly trying my best here.

+## 09/06/2020

+Lots of warnings appear with the optionally compiled L-BFGS-B routines when placed in the libf directories.
+Hopefully nothing code-breaking, possibly just looks ugly at compile time.
+Compilation is successful.

 ## 03/06/2020

 Routine has been working and producing valid output for 1 month.
 Paper in production.